vanicareighn/JS-Frontend/README.md

 ## Codes

-The JavaScript Code and Solidity Codes can be found on contracts/Assessment.sol for the Assessment solidity contract file and pages/index.js for the JavaScript Frontend codes
+The Updated JavaScript Code and Solidity Codes can be found on contracts/Assessment.sol for the Assessment solidity contract file and pages/index.js for the JavaScript Frontend codes

 ## Additional Information